There are three steps to integrating your service with Small Transfers:

 To charge the customer, you first authorize the charge (steps 3 and 4).
 See Authorize Charge.

 Then, you perform your business logic (step 5), and capture the charge (steps 6 and 7).
+You can capture less than the authorized amount.
 See Capture Charge.

 Why not skip the authorize step?
 Two things above have a non-trivial chance of failing: authorize charge (e.g. customer reached a spend limit) and your business logic.
 If authorize charge fails, you don't perform the potentially-costly business logic.
 If the business logic fails, you don't charge the customer.